 The following sections can give you the information you need understand your report and how to get it:

-How To Read What's in Your Report - Understanding the meaning of everything that appears in your credit file.
+How To Read What's in Your Report - It's important to understand the various sections of your credit file and the meaning of what is being reported, who is reporting it, and why.
 This information can determine whether you get a loan, job, or insurance.
 Find out what your report says about you.

 Online Access To Your File - Access to online reports is beneficial before you apply for any credit.
 Know what is on your credit file first and have the opportunity to dispute any errors.

 Free Online Services - There are various ways to get a free copy of your file over the internet.
 Some involve signing up for a credit monitoring service, but there are other instances where you are entitled to a free report with no strings attached.
 This information can help you decide which is the best method for you.

 Free Credit Check - You can get a free credit check annually from each of the three credit bureaus, plus you are entitled to additional free reports in these instances.